moqiguzhu/StanfordAlgorithms/README.md

 Two methods have been used to solve the KnapSack problem.
 One is the traditional mehtod, that's Dynamic programming, the other is called Branch and Bound, which will be more space and time efficient than traditional DP method.
 - When using DP, space compression trick has been used.
 Suppose that number of items is **n**, and the capacity of bag is **m**, without space compression, the total space and time complexity are both **mn**.
 After we use space compression, the time complexity remain unchanged, but the space complexity diminish to only **m**.
 For detail information, please refer to [KnapSack_Wiki](https://en.wikipedia.org/wiki/Knapsack_problem)

+- Compared to traditional DP method, Branch and Bound is too much harder to implement.
+Fortunately, Branch and Bound can beat DP in both time and space complexity.
+The test result on **knapsack_big.txt** shows that Branch and Bound can be 50 times faster than DP method.
+For detailed information abount Branch and Bound, please refer to [BranchAndBound_Wiki](https://en.wikipedia.org/wiki/Branch_and_bound)

 ### Minimum Spanning Tree
 Generally speaking, there are two algorithms solving Minimum Spanning Tree(MST) problem, they are **Kruskal** and **Prim** algorithms.
 Both algorithms adopt greedy strategies and can ensure to give the global optimal result.